 We have selected our core vaccines and the timing that they are given based on years of experience and how the vaccines have changed over the years.
-We keep in mind the diseases that they prevent, safety and your pets benefit in using them.
+We keep in mind the diseases that they prevent, safety and your pets benefit from using them.

 What types of vaccinations does your offer for adult dogs?